 In March 2011, Cypress Semiconductor Corporation, a semiconductor manufacturer, filed a lawsuit against the Company in the United States District Court for the District of Minnesota alleging that the Company's products, including its SigmaDDR and SigmaQuad families of Very Fast SRAMs, infringe five patents held by Cypress.
 The complaint seeks unspecified damages for past infringement and a permanent injunction against future infringement.
 On June 10, 2011, Cypress filed a complaint against the Company with the United States International Trade Commission (the "ITC").
 The ITC complaint, as subsequently amended, alleges infringement by the Company of three of the five patents involved in the District Court case and one additional patent and also alleges infringement by three of our distributors and 11 of our customers who allegedly incorporate our SRAMs in their products.
 The ITC complaint seeks a limited exclusion order excluding the allegedly infringing SRAMs, and products containing them, from entry into the United States and permanent orders directing the Company and the other respondents to cease and desist from selling or distributing such products in the United States.
 On July 21, 2011, the ITC formally instituted an investigation in response to Cypress's complaint.
 Two of the distributor-respondents and ten of the customer-respondents were subsequently dismissed from the investigation.
 The evidentiary hearing took place during the week of March 12, 2012.
 On October 25, 2012, Chief Administrative Law Judge Charles E. Bullock issued his initial determination in which he held that the importation of the Company's SRAM products, and products containing them, and the sale within the United States of such products, have not violated applicable federal law with respect to any of the four patents that Cypress had alleged were infringed.
-Either party may request a review of the initial determination by the full Commission.
-The target date for concluding the ITC investigation is February 25, 2013.
+Because he found that the accused products do not infringe any of the asserted patent claims, Judge Bullock did not consider or rule on the additional arguments of GSI and the other respondents that the Cypress patents are invalid and unenforceable.
+On November 7, 2012, Cypress filed a petition for review of the initial determination by the full Commission, and GSI and the other respondents filed a contingent petition for review seeking a ruling on the invalidity and unenforceability arguments as well as additional bases for finding non-infringement.
+In a notice issued on December 21, 2012, the ITC announced that it had determined to review Judge Bullock's initial determination, but also remanded the investigation to Judge Bullock to consider and rule on the invalidity and enforceability issues in advance of the ITC review.
+The target date for concluding the ITC investigation is June 25, 2013.
 The District Court case has been stayed pending the conclusion of the ITC proceeding.
 The Company believes that Judge Bullock's initial determination was correct and intends to continue to defend itself vigorously in both proceedings.
 However, the litigation process is inherently uncertain, and the Company may not prevail.
 Patent litigation is particularly complex and can extend for a protracted period of time, which can substantially increase the cost of such litigation.
 The Company has not recorded any loss contingency during fiscal 2011 or fiscal 2012 in connection with these legal proceedings as the Company cannot predict their outcome and cannot estimate the likelihood or potential dollar amount of any adverse results.
 However, an unfavorable outcome in these proceedings could have a material adverse impact on the Company's financial position, results of operations or cash flows for the period in which the outcome occurs and in future periods.